LSST-strong-lensing/data_public/test_catalogs/readme.txt

-These are est catalogs to be used in slsim jupyter notebook 'get_deflector_velocity_dispersion.ipynb'
+These are test catalogs to be used in slsim jupyter notebook 'get_deflector_velocity_dispersion.ipynb'